Zarah Sultana: 2019–2024, Parliament under Labour

 In her maiden speech, Sultana denounced the policies of "40 years of Thatcherism" in an implicit reference to New Labour, and accused the successive Conservative governments from 2010 onwards of "waging war on working-class communities" and worsening the prospects for the young generation.
 Shortly after being elected as an MP, Sultana joined the left-wing Socialist Campaign Group and in the 2020 Labour leadership election, nominated Rebecca Long-Bailey for leader and Richard Burgon for deputy leader.
 In January 2020, Sultana was appointed parliamentary private secretary to Dan Carden, the Shadow Secretary of State for International Development.
 She was removed from this role by Keir Starmer when he became the party leader in April 2020.

-In April 2020, Sultana was among the 35 British MPs who signed Cuba Solidarity Campaign's letter calling on Foreign Secretary Dominic Raab to demand the suspension of the United States embargo against Cuba, citing Cuba's active role in international aid related to the COVID-19 pandemic.
+In April 2020, Sultana was among the 35 British MPs who signed the Cuba Solidarity Campaign's letter calling on Foreign Secretary Dominic Raab to demand the suspension of the United States embargo against Cuba, citing Cuba's active role in international aid related to the COVID-19 pandemic.
 From July 2020 to May 2024, she served as an unpaid trustee of the Albany Theatre in Coventry.

 In September 2020, Sultana was one of seven Labour MPs voting in favour of a ten minute rule bill to provide for the recall of Members of the House of Commons who changed their political party affiliation.
 The Bill ran out of parliamentary time in May 2021 and was not passed.
 In December 2020 UNICEF announced a £25,000 grant to provide breakfast boxes to vulnerable children in Southwark, London, a move criticised by the Leader of the House of Commons at the time, Jacob Rees-Mogg, as a "political stunt", but defended by Sultana, who reportedly sent him a copy of Charles Dickens's A Christmas Carol in response.

 In January 2021, Sultana spoke at the online launch of Jeremy Corbyn and Christine Blower's international non-governmental organisation Peace and Justice Project, alongside Noam Chomsky, Ronnie Kasrils, Len McCluskey and Yanis Varoufakis.

 In April 2021, Sultana was profiled by Marie Le Conte for Vogue magazine, along with her Labour colleagues Charlotte Nichols, Taiwo Owatemi, and Sarah Owen.
 She spoke about the abuse she receives as a Muslim and as a woman of colour, including death threats and being told to 'go back to her own country'.
 Sultana was described as "one of the most left-wing new Labour MPs" who had "made a name for herself as an outspoken critic of the Government".
 In September 2021 Sultana broke down in tears during a debate in Parliament recounting the "Islamophobic hate" she had been subject to since being elected.